Sky Brown: The Biggest Little Thing To Hit the Deck

 Sky and Ocean

 Imagine having a built-in training partner and competitor who you spend most of your time laughing with.
 That’s Sky and Ocean Brown.
 Her brother is three years younger and a super-talented skater and surfer, too.
-The two live half the year in Miyazaki, Japan (their mom is Japanese and both kids speak Japanese) and half the year in Oceanside, California.
+The two live half the year in Miyazaki, Japan (their mom is Japanese and both kids speak Japanese and her dad is from Britain) and half the year in Oceanside, California.
 When you see videos of the siblings, they’re always pushing each other to land tricks, cheering each other on, playing jokes on one another or cracking up.

 Sky has a few signature tricks, including JAPAN AIR, Blunt Flip, Air Reverse Full Rotation and the Frontside 540.
 She says the Front 540 was the one that took the longest to nail, because “you’re blind when you spin frontside for the landing, so you have to trust it.
 Learning a new trick can be a battle, but I love that feeling of winning the battle and getting a new trick.
 It’s really addicting!”